-You were planning to take a trip to Glacier National Park.
+You took a long road trip to Glacier National Park.
 Tell us about your preparations for that trip.

 Nancy: I love to do pre-trip research.
 I looked online at potential routes, and knew that Glacier National Park was our goal.
-We had heard Glacier National Park was like Alaska.
 I wanted to see what we could do on the way there and on the way back, so I looked into national forests, campgrounds, and national parks.

 We bought a campground guide, but didn’t use commercial campgrounds all that much.
 Truck Camper Magazine was also extremely helpful.
 We love reading about what other people have done.